How to Get the Most Money From a Car Accident

 If you leave the scene of an accident before giving authorities information, you can be charged with a crime, depending on your state.

-Gather Information at the Scene
+Gather Evidence at the Scene

-Imagine a situation in which someone commits a hit and run, and you fail to get their details.
+Imagine a situation in which someone commits a hit-and-run, and you fail to get their details.
 Under those circumstances, the only payment you might receive for the collision and your injuries might come from your medical benefits coverage and your uninsured motorist coverage.
 As soon as possible, write down names, addresses, phone numbers, email addresses, insurance information, and car information.

-How to Get Witness Information After a Crash
+Get Witness Information

 Do not restrict the information you gather at the accident scene to those directly involved.
 Eyewitnesses to the wreck may also have useful information.
 Obtain their contact information so that you (or your lawyer) can follow up with them about their memories.